RoshanRoy96/namaste-nodejs/Season-2/Ep-10 Authentication JWT and Cookies/topics.md

 - write userAuth middleware
 - add userAuth middleware in profile API and a new sendConnectionRequest API
 - set the expiry of jwt token and cookies to 7 days
+- create userSchema method to get JWT
+- create userSchema method to compare passwords and take a (passwordInputByUser)